luckyframework/lucky/UPGRADE_NOTES.md

 - Rename: `Avram::VirtualForm` to `Avram::Operation`.
 - Rename: virtual form class names to new naming convention. (e.g. `class SignInForm < Avram::Operation` => `class SignInUser < Avram::Operation`).
 - Rename: `virtual` to `attribute`.
-- Update: all `SaveOperation` classes to call `before prepare`.
+- Update: all `SaveOperation` classes to call `before_save prepare`.
 The `prepare` method is no longer called by default, which allows you to rename this method as well.
-Also note that validations are no longer called by default, and any validations not in your current `prepare` method should be added in a `before do/end` block.
-- Rename: use of field `form_name` to attribute `param_key`.

 ## Upgrading from 0.15 to 0.16